chrisjrocen/cpt-template/README.md

 1. Your custom post type identifier should not exceed 20 characters
 1. To ensure forward compatibility, do not use wp_ as your identifier — it is being used by WordPress core.

+##TODO

+1. Add a template for custom taxonomies